Tafkas/fritzbox-munin/README.md

     env.locale en

+## Different hosts for the fritzbox and your system

+You can split the graphs of your fritzbox from the localhost graphs by following the next steps:

+1. Use the following as your host configuration in `/etc/munin/munin.conf`

+[home.yourhost.net;server]
+    address 127.0.0.1
+    use_node_name yes

+[home.yourhost.net;fritzbox]
+    address 127.0.0.1
+    use_node_name no

+2. Add the following to your munin-node configuration

+    env.host_name fritzbox

+3. Restart your munin-node: `systemctl restart munin-node`

 ## Environment Settings

   Do not forget to restart the munin-node daemon as described in step 3 of the installation instructions above.